Roasted Butternut Squash

 Ingredient notes

-• Thyme: Fresh rosemary and sage are also delicious on squash.
+• Thyme: Fresh rosemary and sage are also delicious on squash, or try any of your other favorite spices.

 Step-by-step instructions

-1. Preheat oven to 400 degrees.
+1. Preheat oven to 425 degrees.
 Line a rimmed baking sheet with parchment paper or aluminum foil for easy cleanup.
-Peel butternut squash and cut in half lengthwise.
-Scoop out the seeds and discard.
+Peel butternut squash with a sharp vegetable peeler and cut in half lengthwise with a sharp knife.
+Scoop out the seeds with a large spoon and discard.
 Cut into 1 1/2-inch cubes.

 Raw butternut squash cut into cubes.

 1. In a large bowl, add butternut squash.
-Drizzle with olive and sprinkle with thyme and salt and pepper to taste.
+Drizzle with extra-virgin olive oil and sprinkle with thyme, salt, and pepper (I like ½ teaspoon salt and ¼ teaspoon pepper).
 Toss until evenly coated.
-Spread in an even layer on prepared baking sheet.
+Spread in a single layer on the prepared sheet pan.

 Raw cubed butternut squash in a bowl with olive oil and fresh thyme.

-1. Roast until the squash is tender and starting to caramelize, about 40 to 45 minutes, stirring after 30 minutes.
+1. Roast until the squash is fork tender and starting to caramelize, about 20 to 25 minutes, stirring after 15 minutes.

 Roasted butternut squash on a baking sheet.